 Again I thank you for your time and look forward to learning more about the developments.
 I would appreciate a reply but please refrain if it will contain the cookie cutter response, “the many benefits outweigh the negative impacts”.

 Thanks for reading.
 If the topic of Offshore Wind is concerning to you I suggest digging in and learning more about the topic.
-Review the developer’s sites, BOEM and be sure to look at Save Our Shoreline NJThe subject is wide reaching covering all of the basis from environmental, fisheries and wildlife concerns, ratepayer’s energy costs, sustainable coastal communities, political theater, veiwshed, marine safety and many other .
+Review the developer’s sites, BOEM and be sure to look at Protect Our Coast NJ.The subject is wide reaching covering all of the basis from environmental, fisheries and wildlife concerns, ratepayer’s energy costs, sustainable coastal communities, political theater, viewshed, marine safety and many other .

 Spring is here and the fishing is only getting better!
 The past couple of weeks have offered up good early season fishing at times with anglers catching perch, striped bass and winter flounder.